-- restricting permission to use phytosterol esters to defined products; - restricting conditions of use; - comprehensive labelling requirements, including mandatory advisory statements on packaging; and - the provision of additional consumer information.
+- restricting permission to use phytosterol esters to defined products; - restricting conditions of use; - comprehensive labelling requirements; - mandatory advisory statements on packaging; and - the provision of additional consumer information.

-5.6.1 Restricting permission to use phytosterol esters
+5.6.1 Restricting permission to defined products

-Permission to use phytosterol esters in a low-fat milk and a low-fat yoghurt represents a cautious expansion of the use of these novel food ingredients.
+Permission to use phytosterol esters to a maximum level in low-fat milk and low-fat yoghurt represents a cautious expansion of the use of these novel food ingredients.
 Although milk and yoghurt are widely consumed foods, low-fat varieties are preferred by the target consumers and the dietary modelling suggests consumption rates of these products would not be excessive.
 Phytosterol enrichment of low-fat dairy products is also consistent with public health messages on the nature of a healthy diet.

-5.6.2 Restricting conditions of use
+5.6.2 Restricting container size

-In addition to the existing conditions of use in Standard 1.5.1 pertaining to the specifications for phytosterol esters in Standard 1.3.4 Identity and Purity, the following additional conditions of use within Standard 1.5.1 are proposed:
+In addition to the existing conditions of use in Standard 1.5.1 pertaining to the specifications for phytosterol esters in Standard 1.3.4 - Identity and Purity, the following restrictions on use are proposed: